Adjuster pre-licensing experience and education requirements

 Successful completion of the Associate in Claims (AIC) program (www.aicpcu.org).

 The AIC program requires you to complete a number of courses and exams to earn the designation.
 Contact The Institutes (American Institute for CPCU) (www.aicpcu.org) for more information about the program courses and exams.

 You must still take and pass our adjuster exam.

-Before you can begin an adjuster-trainee program, your supervising adjuster (employer) must email or fax notice to our office that you are beginning a training program with them, detailing your exact dates of employment.
+Before you can begin an adjuster-trainee program, your supervising adjuster (employer) must fax us at 360-586-2019 or email notice to our office that you are beginning a training program with them, detailing your exact dates of employment.
 You must be a salaried employee during this training period.

 An adjuster-trainee program must:

 - Be supervised by a resident licensed adjuster,

 - Include all loss-adjustment activities and responsibilities, and